dbj-data/bench/doc/vstudio_multi_build_real_life.md

 - This is single place where source code is added or removed.
 - Do not add source code anywhere else but in "shared code" projects
 - Visual Studio [Shared Projects](https://docs.microsoft.com/en-us/xamarin/cross-platform/app-fundamentals/shared-projects?tabs=windows)

+ps: sometimes VS IDE "does not want" to reference the "Shared Project", Simple VS IDE restart should be enough.
+But sometimes one has to dive into the `.sln` file and add the shared project manually.

+To involve it in the build it is enough to reference the Shared Project in the project.
+To edit the code in there one has to add it as the existing project in the current solution.

 ## 1.3.
 Target Folder structure